 About Dental Implants

 When a tooth is lost, it can cause more problems than just leaving an unsightly gap in the smile.
 When a tooth is lost, the surrounding jawbone will start to deteriorate without the tooth’s root to stimulate bone growth.
 The adjoining teeth can drift out of place, compromising the patient's bite and possibly breaking teeth in the future.
 Traditional fixes like dental bridges and partial dentures do not preserve the jawbone and often need regular repair and replacement.
-Enjoy a long-term permanent solution and a beautiful, natural-looking smile with dental implants by Martin Dentistry in Fishers and Indianapolis, IN.
+Enjoy a long-term permanent solution and a beautiful, natural-looking smile with dental implants by Martin Dentistry in Indianapolis, IN.
 Cosmetic and general dentists, Drs.
 Martin, Martin, and Marshall use dental implants that are deigned to look like natural teeth.
 The bio-compatible decay-resistant titanium post acts as a root and stimulates the bone to grow, which provides a stable bite.
 Dental implants are not removable so there is no need to worry about messy adhesives or embarrassing slippage issues.
 With proper home-care and regular maintenance, dental implants can last a lifetime, saving the patient time and money in the long-run.
 Advantages of dental implants include:

 - Save the jawbone